Pedrozxcv/swagger-tutorial/README.md

 Add the operationId and export the function and we have an API with CRUD operations done.

-**All the code is in the repository, so if you any doubt you can check the code or you can contact me.
+**All the code is in the repository, so if you have any doubt you can check the code or you can contact me.
 Have a nice day.**